cobianzo/asim-solar-project/README.md

 # TODO NEXT

 Corregir error: You have included the Google Maps JavaScript API multiple times on this page.
 This may cause unexpected errors.
-Add debounce when showing panel with segment info.

-# TESTS
-Testear y confirmar que responda bien cuando no se encuentra un edificio.

-Make sure kW are correct and they are not Watts.
-Fix style last report.
-Verify format of data in the entries.

-When the offset in step 2 and the marker in step 1 are very faraway, it means that the building has changed.
-We need

 Add all PHP CS to all files.
-Refactor code and sort it out better.
-Add Playwright testing
-When dragging and redimensioning the rect, hide the solar panels Show in DB the data from the rectangles and solar panels Fix form back and fw.
+Show in DB the data from the rectangles and solar panels Fix form back and fw.
 Message to mobile: not shown.
-Try to make it mobile friendly, with tap events Install all development to Emiliano.
+Try to make it mobile friendly, with tap events

 # What